 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

 |Hearing Wait Time (Months)||Average Disposition Time (Days)||Average Approval Rate (2020)|

 As the table here and the chart below indicate, in 2020, Connecticut is a mixed offering.
-Both the offices, Hartford and New Haven, are on par with the Connecticut hearing wait averages.
-However, both offices are lagging far behind the national average when it comes to approvals at Hearings; Hartford is only approving 1 in 3 applications on average, and New Haven is approving 4 out of 10.
+Both the offices, Hartford and New Haven, have slightly better hearing wait averages than the national average.
+However, both offices are lagging far behind the national average when it comes to approvals at Hearings; Hartford and New Haven are approving roughly 4 out of 10.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.